-GTX 33/33D TRANSPONDER CONTROLS
+TRANSPONDER CONTROLS

 Transponder function is displayed on three levels of softkeys on the PFD: Top-level, Mode Selection, and Code Selection.
-When the top-level XPDR Softkey is selected, the Mode Selection softkeys appear: XPDR1, XPDR2, STBY, ON, ALT, VFR, CODE, IDENT, ADS-B TX, BACK.
+When the top-level XPDR Softkey is pressed, the Mode Selection softkeys appear: STBY, ON, ALT, GND, VFR, CODE, IDENT, ADS-B TX, BACK.

 When the CODE Softkey is pressed, the number softkeys appear: 0, 1, 2, 3, 4, 5, 6, 7, IDENT, BKSP, BACK.
 The digits 8 and 9 are not used for code entry.
 Pressing the numbered softkeys in sequence enters the transponder code.
-If an error is made, pressing the BKSP Softkey moves the code selection cursor to the previous digit.
-Pressing the BKSP Softkey again moves the cursor to the next previous digit.
+If an error is made, the code selection cursor can be moved back to the left one digit with each press of the BKSP Softkey.